-Margaret Elliott Tracy Collegiate Professor Emeritus in Business Administration | University of Michigan
+Co-Founder and Faculty Advisory Board, Center for Positive Organizations, Margaret Elliott Tracy Collegiate Emeritus Professor in Business Administration; Emeritus Professor of Management and Organizations, University of Michigan

 Robert E. Quinn’s life mission is to inspire positive change.
 He does this as a faculty member, author, consultant, and speaker.
 He is a professor emeritus at the University of Michigan’s Ross School of Business and one of the co-founders of the Center for Positive Organizations.

 As an author, he has published 18 books.
 His best-selling volume, Deep Change, has been used across the world.
 His book, The Best Teacher in You, won the Ben Franklin Award designating it the best book in education for 2015.
 The Harvard Business Review has selected his paper, “Moments of Greatness: Entering the Fundamental State of Leadership,” as one of their 10 Must Reads on Managing Yourself.